flexstack/new-dockerfile/node/README.md

 based on your project source code.
 It supports a wide range of languages and frameworks, including Next.js, Node.js, Python, Ruby, Java/Spring Boot, Go, Elixir/Phoenix, and more.

+See the [GitHub Repository](https://github.com/flexstack/new-dockerfile#readme) for full runtime documentation.

 See the [FlexStack Documentation](https://flexstack.com/docs/languages-and-frameworks/autogenerate-dockerfile) page for FlexStack-specific documentation related to this tool.